gitpod-io/website/src/routes/blog/gitpod-open-source-sustainability-fund.md

 ---
 author: ghuntley
-date: Saturday, 24 Apr 2021 11:00:00 UTC
+date: Monday, 26 Apr 2021 11:00:00 UTC
 excerpt: The truth is free software isn't free.
 Hours have rates.
 Rates require payment.
 What if the high achievers that our digital society is built upon were empowered to become independent artists?
-image: OSS_fund_header.jpg
+image: teaser.jpg
 slug: gitpod-open-source-sustainability-fund
 subtitle:
-teaserImage: OSS_fund_header.jpg
+teaserImage: teaser.jpg
 title: Gitpod Open-Source Sustainability Fund
 ---